IndioInc/go-autoupdate/README.md

 ### Making releases

+First, run `release init your-app stable company-releases-bucket`

-First, compile your application for all environments you wish the application to work storing them in `releases/` directory (or whatever you set in config).
+Compile your application for all environments you wish the application to work storing them in `releases/` directory (or whatever you set in config).

 Names of the binaries need to follow naming convention of `{{GOOS}}-{{GOARCH}}`.